Three Edmonton Oilers Trades to Expect Almost Immediately

 As the Edmonton Oilers come to the end of their bye week, some immediate moves are going to need to be made.
 Oscar Klefbom is almost ready to return and speculation is that Andrej Sekera is not far off.
 The consensus seems to be that Sekera will head down to the AHL on a conditioning stint but while he’s there, his cap hit will count against the Oilers salary.
 That means both Klefbom and Sekera coming back create dollars and cents issues for Edmonton that will need to be immediately addressed.

-With that in mind and the Oilers still potentially looking at making changes to the roster in an effort to keep themselves in the playoff conversation, there are few trades fans can expect to happen almost immediately.
+With that in mind and the Oilers still potentially looking at making changes to the roster in an effort to keep themselves in the playoff conversation, there are a few trades fans can expect to happen almost immediately.

 There’s no guarantee these moves are happening, but it’s logical to assume the Oilers are trying.